rticommunity/rticonnextdds-usecases-act/REMOTE_CONTROL_GROUP.md

 ## Concept

-In the ACT architecture, **groups** are implemented using DDS partitions to logically isolate communication between nodes.
+In the ACT architecture, **groups** are implemented using DDS Domain Participant partitions to logically isolate communication between nodes.
 Only nodes assigned to the same group can exchange data.
 This is useful for:

 - **Mission separation**: Different teams or operations on separate groups
 - **Security zones**: Restricting data flow to authorized participants